 Prostate cancer often produces no symptoms in the early stages.
-After a certain age, the doctor may recommend regular screening.
+After a certain age, a doctor may recommend regular screening.
 A prostate exam can help detect cancer while it is still highly treatable, even if symptoms are not present.

 Doctors commonly use two main tests to screen for prostate cancer: